Here are the "speaking the Bible" summaries for Romans.

-Paul wrote to the Romans from Corinth around 57-58 A.D.
+Paul wrote to the Romans from Corinth around the spring of 58 A.D.
 He calls himself an apostle of God, set apart for the gospel, and thanks them for their faith.
 He prays for them and longs to see them to impart some spiritual gift.
 He is called to both Jew and Greek and wants to preach in Rome also, for he is not ashamed of the gospel of Jesus Christ which is the power of God for salvation to both Jew and Greek.

 He speaks of the wrath of God against the ungodly, but that if you judge them and do the same yourself, you too will be judged by God.
 Both Jew and Gentile are rewarded according to their deeds.
 A Gentile who keeps the Law instinctively is justified even though he is uncircumcised.
 A Jew who hears the Law and doesn't do it will be judged by it.